James-HoneyBadger/HB_Adventure_Games/docs/developer-guides/ENHANCED_FEATURES_GUIDE.md

 ## Tips for Adventure Creators

 ### Start Simple
-- Begin with original Eamon format
+- Begin with standard adventure format
 - Add one enhanced feature at a time
 - Test thoroughly before adding more
 - Keep backup copies